ha5dzs/optitrack-motive-data-streamer/examples/Matlab/README.md

 * `quaternion` is the Qx Qy Qz Qw orientation of the object,
 * `rigid_body_name` is the name as it was specified in Motive.

+If there is nothing in the buffer, it will return the latest data it received.
+There are no warnings about this.

 ### Getting the complete contents of the buffer

 **IMPORTANT:** Do not rely on storing a lot of packets inside Matlab's UDP port receive buffer.
 Make sure you adjust the decimation to the least acceptable packet rate.
 This is also good for latency too.
 So ideally you shouldn't use this method at all, but it's here, just in case.